-Unmistakable blue coloured lapis lazuli cabochons cut from stone mined in Afghanistan.
-These six oval shaped pieces which are being offered for sale individually were cut by hand in India for Stone Mania.
-The colour is completely natural.
+Unmistakable blue lapis lazuli cabochons cut from stone mined in Afghanistan.
+These six stones were cut by hand in India for Stone Mania.
+The colour is natural.

-The top of each of these lapis lazuli stones exhibits a vitreous lustre which means as a result of being highly polished, they reflect light in a similar way to glass.
-The sides and bottom have been polished to an exceptionally smooth finish but the lustre is dull.
-Rocks and minerals with a dull lustre means the surface absorbs light instead of reflecting to it.
+The top of the stones is highly polished and exhibits a vitreous lustre.
+The sides and bottom have been finely polished but the lustre is dull.
+Dull lustre means the surface absorbs light instead of reflecting it.

 Most of the world's lapis lazuli and certainly the finest grade material comes from the Sar-i-Sang mines in the Badakhshan Province of north eastern Afghanistan.
-We stopped buying lapis lazuli in 2014 after control of the ancient mines in this quiet and relatively safe area of the country were seized by the taliban.
-Profits from lapis lazuli and other valuable commodities then started being used by insurgents.
+We stopped buying lapis lazuli in 2014 after control of the ancient mines in this quiet and relatively safe area of the country was seized by the taliban.